siegelhannah/Eugene-crisis-response/data-analysis-README.md

-# Data Cleaning Script
+# Data Analysis Script

-This Jupyter notebook performs the initial data cleaning and preprocessing for the Eugene crisis response data analysis project.
+This Jupyter notebook performs the final data analysis on the Eugene crisis response dataset, including statistical tests, modeling, and visualization of results.

 ## Prerequisites